davidlevybooth/CodonOptimizer/README.md

 -o  --output  Path to write output codon optimized fasta file (Required) -m  --method  Method of codon optimization (see below) Default = match_codon_usage

-# Method Decription: Codon-optimize a coding sequence using a user-selected method.
+# Method Decription
+Codon-optimize a coding sequence using a user-selected method.
 This pseudo-specification is actually a function which returns an instance of another specification class depending on the selected "method":
     - For method="use_best_codon", every codon will be replaced by the "best" (i.e. most frequent) synonymous codon in the target organism.
 This is equivalent to Codon Adaptation Index (CAI) optimization.